AItransCompetition/DDoS-Detection-Challenge/README.md

 The following limitations are subject to change before opening the online submission.

-1. Length of the submitted code: the size of the submitted `.zip` file must not exceed 10MB, and the size must not exceed 256MB after it is unzipped.
+1. Length of the submitted code: the size of the submitted `.zip` file must not exceed 100MB.

-2. Memory: 1024MiB.
+2. Memory: 8 GiB.

-3. Runtime: `main.py` must not run for more than 15 minutes.
+3. Runtime: `main.py` must not run for more than 10 minutes.

-4. Number of submissions: due to resource and evaluation time constraints, only one submission per hour is allowed.
+4. Number of submissions: due to resource and evaluation time constraints, only one submission in 15min is allowed.

 5. Test environment: